 Seasonal items: holiday sweaters, suits, cocktail dresses can and should be saved, but can be properly stored so they can be accessible when you need them.

-There is a method of folding t-shirts and jeans that allows for maximum space utilization and minimal wrinkles and creases.
+There is a method of folding t-shirts and jeans that allows for maximum space utilization and minimal wrinkles and creases: one of the ultimate closet organization hacks.
 The wonderful organizational master herself, Marie Kondo, displays how to fold and store clothing in the video below most efficiently.

 It’s always a good idea to de-clutter your closet and living space seasonally.
 Even if you are living with limited space, you can move summer clothes to the front and winter to the back during warmer months, and vice versa in the cold months.